 Counterintelligence: Deceptive methods used to assess and penetrate enemy intelligence groups.
 These include the use of surveillance, infiltration with double agents, inspiring defectors, and compromising adversarial operations.

 Cover: False background or credentials adopted to conceal intelligence agents engaged in clandestine operations.
 The only type of cover protected by the Vienna Convention from arrest or prosecution is diplomatic cover.

 Covert Action: An officially unrecognized operation inspired to promote foreign policy objectives.
 US Government covert action has employed paramilitary groups, the Mafia, and the recruitment of assassins.

 Cryptology: The academic study, development, and deciphering of codes.

-Cryptonym: A secret name used to conceal various people, places, and things related to intelligence operations.
+Cryptonym: A false name used to conceal various people, places, and things related to intelligence operations.
 The CIA for instance combines a locational prefix and a secondary word to represent concealed information.
 Certain cryptonyms can relate to a group project and specific members of the operation.

 Cultivation: The time preceding agent recruitment during which an intelligence officer utilizes a handler to determine if recruitment is desirable.
 Often this contact is during a social event to conceal its true purpose.

 Cutout: An intermediary or device used to remove direct contact between members of a clandestine organization by compartmenting their communications to allow greater security.